GabrielePisapia/PcpcGP/README.md

 # EXECUTION INSTRUCTION

-⚠️ **For run the program the folder "myfolder" should stay in the same directory where the .c file is, follow the instructions to achieve proper file placement**
+⚠️ **For run the program the folder "myfolder" should stay in the same directory where the .c file is, follow the instructions to achieve proper file placement.**

     📁 Project